Chart Color Schemes

 Clarence Park features high concentrations of lone person households and group households, with a fairly typical median household size

-Family households constitute 61.9% of all households, including 28.8% couples with children, 23.4% couples without children, and 8.7% single parent families.
-Non-family households account for the remaining 38.1%, with lone person households at 33.1% and group households comprising 4.8%.
-The median household size is 2.3 people, which aligns with the Greater Adelaide average.
+Family households comprise 61.9% of all households, including 28.8% couples with children, 23.4% couples without children, and 8.7% single parent families.
+Non-family households make up the remaining 38.1%, with lone person households at 33.1% and group households comprising 4.8%.
+The median household size is 2.3 people, matching the Greater Adelaide average.

 Frequently Asked Questions - Households